veebch/thedailygrind/README.md

 - Motor: [DC motor](https://www.amazon.de/gp/product/B0824V7YGT)
 - Controller: Rotaty Encoder switch
 - [Timing belt and teeth](https://www.amazon.de/gp/product/B09KGJXQ4N)
-- Wires, lots of wires
+- Wires galore
+- The mechanics of attaching the motor to the adjustment knob is an exercise for the reader

 The connection pins for all of the parts interfacing with the Pico are within the code.